-Chip Foose, award-winning automotive designer and fabricator, and host of TLC's "Overhaulin'," has been named Grand Marshall of the August 1 SEMA Show N' Shine public car show presented by SEMA.
-The inaugural event will take place inside the newly remodeled Pasadena Convention Center, where more than 200 vehicles will come together to help two worthy children's charities.
+DIAMOND BAR, Calif.
+(May 20, 2009) – Chip Foose, award-winning automotive designer and fabricator, and host of TLC’s Overhaulin’, has been named Grand Marshall of the August 1 SEMA Show N’ Shine public car show presented by the Specialty Equipment Market Association.
+The inaugural event will take place inside the newly remodeled Pasadena Convention Center, where more than 200 vehicles will come together to help two worthy children’s charities.

-Foose's design talent will be displayed at the show through three of his personal vehicles: a '56 Ford F-100 pickup from "Overhaulin'," a '02 Ford T-Bird "Speedbird" that starred in "Rides" and his Foose Coupe.
+Foose’s design talent will be displayed at the show through three of his personal vehicles: a 1956 Ford F100 pickup from Overhaulin’, a 2002 Ford T-Bird “Speedbird” that starred in “Rides”, and his Foose Coupe.
 Also, as Grand Marshall of the event, Foose will design and autograph the official car show T-shirt that will be given to all vehicle registrants free of charge.

 "It's an honor being named Grand Marshall for SEMA’s first public car show," said Foose.
 "This industry has been an important part of my life and it’s one that I'm very proud to be a part of.
 I can’t think of a better way to support these two great children’s charities.”